This is a guest post by Laura, our resident expert on female travel. Solo travel doesn’t have to be scary; in fact, you

 The Kindness of Strangers

 In many places I traveled, it wasn’t common to see a woman traveling alone.
 As a result, I often had people looking out for me, whether it was catching the right bus or finding my guesthouse.
 On a bus to Monkey Bay in Malawi, my seat buddy was getting off before me.
 He gave me his cell number and asked that I please text him when I got there safely so he wouldn’t worry.
 And no, he wasn’t some creepy guy; he was in his forties, had kids, and was genuinely looking out for me.
 In Malaysia, I met an older gentleman on a bus who offered to take me sightseeing around Penang, because he and his wife love to show people around.
-And in Italy, I had so many people graciously give me directions when I had the lost, glazed-over look on my face.
+And in Italy, I had so many people graciously give me directions when I had that lost, glazed-over look on my face.
 These are all opportunities that occurred because I was alone and not with a group.

 Laura Walker runs the website A Wandering Sole.
 She’s backpacked the world by herself and is not afraid just because she’s a girl.
 You can get more travel tips from her website or check back here every other Thursday for more of her stories from the road.